Inis Mór Island

 Inis Mór (Inishmore) meaning “Big Island” is the largest and most travelled to of the Aran Islands.
 The population of Inis Mór is about 900 people and it is about 14 km by 3.8 km.

 The famous rocky landscape of Inis Mór has helped to create its iconic image of an island, divided by fields separated by winding stone walls.
 The stunning views from this Island reveal an Atlantic gateway from Connemara to Clare.

-Traditional Irish culture is alive and well on Inis Mór and is apparent from their Ancient Festivals to nightly music sessions.
-The Aran Islands are one of the last places in Ireland that have managed to preserve their language despite the threat of persecution in earlier times.
+Traditional Irish culture is alive and well on Inis Mór with nightly music sessions.
+The Aran Islands are one of the last places in Ireland that have preserved the Irish language.

-The main harbour Cill Rónán (Kilronan Village) where the ferry arrives is a bustling port with all of the modern conveniences you may need for your visit.
-There are several pubs, restaurants, and cafes to enjoy a meal in.
-Visitors can travel around the island by bicycle, min-bus, and pony & trap tours.
-There are several beaches that ribbon the coastline of Inis Mór providing a rich environment for seal colonies and wildlife.
-Visitors can enjoy picnicking, fishing, and even have a swim!
+The main harbour Cill Rónán (Kilronan Village) where the ferry arrives is a bustling port.
+There are several pubs, restaurants, and cafes.
+Visitors can travel around the island by bicycle, mini-bus and pony & trap tours.
+There are beaches that ribbon the coastline of Inis Mór where you can enjoy picnicking, fishing, and even have a swim!

 BE SURE TO DOWNLOAD AND BRING ALONG YOUR INIS MÓR MAP

 INIS MÓR FERRY

 FORTS & RUINS — DÚN AONGHASA (DUN AENGUS)